Mossop/slack-github-bot/README.md

 A helpful bot for monitoring github project development

 ## Configuration
-Create a tokens.json that looks like this:
+Create a config.json that looks like this:

     {
+      "port": <IP port>,
-      "UUID": "<A private ID, any string>",
+      "uuid": "<A private ID, any string>",
-      "SLACK_TOKEN": "<slack API token>"
+      "slack_token": "<slack API token>"
     }

-Change `config.json` to suit your needs.`map-port` attempts to map the external port of your UPNP router.

 Point GitHub's webhook to: